Kaitlyn Torpey: San Diego Wave

 On 6 February 2024, it was announced that Torpey had joined San Diego Wave FC on a two-year contract.
-Torpey's move to the NWSL set a new record for the sale of an A-League Women player to a different league; transfer fees in women's soccer were previously rarely paid in (and out of) Australia, with Torpey's fee considered a new benchmark for the league in the global market.
-Torpey's fee, of around A$75,000 – representing 10% of the value of the women's transfer record set with the sale of Keira Walsh – was reportedly double the previous Australian outgoing record.
+Her transfer to the NWSL set a new record for an A-League Women player moving to another league.
+The reported fee of approximately $75,000 was double the previous Australian outgoing record and regarded as a new benchmark for A-League Women transfer fees in the global market.

 Torpey made her debut for the Wave as a substitute on 15 March 2024 in an NWSL Challenge Cup victory against NJ/NY Gotham FC.
-A lone goal from Alex Morgan lifted the Wave over their opponents in the one-game competition, giving Torpey an opportunity to immediately celebrate a title with her new club.
 She earned her first NWSL start on 3 May 2024, in a 2–1 defeat to Seattle Reign FC.
-Torpey missed several months of 2024 club play due to international duty and a lower leg injury, but returned to NWSL action in late September.
-She scored her first goal with the Wave on 1 October 2024 in a CONCACAF W Champions Cup victory over Vancouver Whitecaps FC Girls Elite.
+Torpey scored her first goal with the Wave on 1 October 2024 in a CONCACAF W Champions Cup victory over Vancouver Whitecaps FC Girls Elite.

 Portland Thorns

 On 5 March 2025, Portland Thorns FC acquired Torpey in exchange for either $10,000 in intra-league transfer funds or $15,000 in allocation money, pending conditions met.
 Torpey made her debut on 15 March 2025 in the Thorns 1–3 loss to the Kansas City Current.
+In December 2025, Torpey left the club following the end of her contract.

+Newcastle United

+Torpey signed for Women's Super League 2 (WSL2) side Newcastle United on 16 January 2026, joining Australian manager Tanya Oxtoby at the club.